Herbology

 Frankincense

-Blend frankincense with rose petals, mugwort, and a little dried hawthorn flower for a Beltane incense.
-Burn it on charcoal as you speak your intentions for the season.
+At Beltane, burned alongside seasonal herbs, frankincense adds a sacred gravity that balances the season's wildness.
+Blend it with rose petals, mugwort, and a little dried hawthorn flower for a Beltane incense.
+Burn on charcoal as you speak your intentions for the season.

-Working with Beltane herbs
+Working with Beltane Herbs

 The Herbology guide in Grimoire covers magical correspondences, safety information, and practical uses for a wide range of plants.
 For Beltane specifically, focus on the herbs of love and desire, of protection and threshold-crossing, of the flowering world.

 Keep notes in your Apothecary journal about what you worked with and how it felt.
-Over time, these notes become a personal herbal — a record of your relationship with the plants, built season by season.
+Over time, these notes become a personal herbal: a record of your relationship with the plants, built season by season.

 More from the Blog